WICG/first-party-sets/README.md

 ### Incremental Verification

-The proposal above suggests that we ought to verify all entries in a given origin's declared `first-party-set` at once, fetching and processing all origins' policies in one conceptual transaction.
+The proposal above suggests that we ought to verify all entries in a given origin's declared first-party set at once, fetching and processing all origins' policies in one conceptual transaction.
 This is somewhat brittle, and introduces a sincere performance impact.

 It might be possible instead to relax this mechanism, and instead verify only pairwise